 In the midst of the morning rush—breakfast-making, backpack-grabbing, everyone scattering in different directions for the day—I remember to pull out a favorite pair of black running shorts and a red short-sleeve top to take with me.
 And shoes.
 Don’t forget your running shoes.
-While I often log miles from my house on the east side of town—the Vasa Pathway, one of our area’s premier trail systems, is within steps of our neighborhood—I like mixing up my running routine and will head to favorite routes throughout Traverse City.
+While I often log miles from my house on the east side of town, I like mixing up my running routine and will head to favorite routes throughout Traverse City.

 On this warm, clear blue sky day, the west side is calling me.
 I’m thinking about the winding, wooded paths around the Village at Grand Traverse Commons, and how my favorite 5-mile loop takes me not only through towering trees and over wood-planked bridges, but also on paved paths, through a tunnel of mature pine trees and onto a half-mile stretch that includes a bubbling creek.
 It’s a perfect mix of trail-and urban-running given the natural surroundings part of the historic, renovated Commons and its smattering of eclectic shops, cool office and living spaces, eateries and coffee shops, and my favorite yoga studio.
 I’ll finish this run on 11th Street, close to Cuppa Joe, where I can grab lunch.
 (My go-to sandwich: CJ’s Tuna, paired with a cup of coffee on colder days or a glass of “on draft” kombucha when it’s warmer outside.
 A later-in-the-day run may end at Left Foot Charley—nothing like soaking up the sunshine with a glass of Murmur or pint of Cinnamon Girl cider on this urban wine bar’s front patio after a run.)